-[WEBCAST] Executive Roundtable with Daniel Markey on the U.S.-China Foreign PolicyVIEW EVENT DETAILS
+[WEBCAST] Executive Roundtable With Daniel Markey on U.S.-China Foreign PolicyVIEW EVENT DETAILS

 (Groundbreaker & Innovator Member Event)

-Join Asia Society Northern California for a conversation with Daniel Markey who will focus on his book China's Western Horizon and how China’s efforts are likely to play out across the swath of Eurasia that includes South Asia, Central Asia, and the Middle East.
+Join Asia Society Northern California on Tuesday, July 14 for a conversation with Daniel Markey, Senior Research Professor at Johns Hopkins University’s School of Advanced International Studies (SAIS), who will discuss his new book China's Western Horizon (Oxford University Press) and how China’s efforts under the ambitious leadership of President Xi Jinping are likely to play out across the swath of Eurasia that includes South Asia, Central Asia, and the Middle East.

 Date: Tuesday, July 14 from 11:30 a.m. - 12:30 p.m.
 Pacific

-Advance registration required.
-We are opening this event to our global community, with priority access for our Groundbreaker and Innovator Members.
+Groundbreaker and Innovator Event.
 Please email James Gale at JGale@asiasociety.org if you are interested in attending.
 Space is limited.

 11:30 a.m.
 Program Begins